Death (metal band): Imagery and lyrics

-Kam Lee designed Death's original logo before he was kicked out.
-Schuldiner designed the various incarnations during the length of his career.
+Kam Lee designed Death's original logo before he was removed from the band.
+Schuldiner subsequently designed the logo's various incarnations throughout the remainder of the band's existence.
 In 1991, before the release of Human, he cleaned up the logo; he took out more intricate details, and the "T" in the logo was swapped from an inverted cross to a more regular-looking "T", one reason being to quash any implication of being anti-religious.
-The logo was changed again, between Symbolic and The Sound of Perseverance, to a more streamlined look; also, a hooded reaper was removed above the "H".
+The logo was changed again, between Symbolic and The Sound of Perseverance, to "a more streamlined look"; also, a hooded reaper was removed above the "H".